codersforcauses/elucidate/documentation/docs/frontend/components/AuthForm.md

 ## Events

-None.
+- @submit
+  - Emitted when the form is submitted

 ## Slots

 - Default.
   - Inserts elements inside the form.